annawinther/node-db-challenge/README.md

 1. What do we need in order to have a _many to many_ relationship between two tables.

-With a _many-to-many_ relationship its common to have a separate table that contains the foreign keys to connect the columns with the table it refers to.
+With a _many-to-many_ relationship its common to have a separate table that contains the foreign keys to connect the columns, with the table it refers to.
 It can be called an intermediate table.

 ## Project Set Up